Written by: Jonathan Monti, DSc, PA-C and Francisco Norman, PA-C

 Instruction should begin with basic ultrasound physics and instrumentation, followed by a brief introduction to the clinical applications of bedside ultrasound.
 Ideally, this clinical training would begin during the anatomy and physiology courses.
 Allowing students to visualize sonographic anatomy (musculoskeletal, abdominal, etc.) and physiology (cardiac, bladder) can greatly complement and enhance their understanding of the human anatomy and demonstrate how pertinent pathology may manifest sonographically.(cit.40)

 Although ultrasound should be considered a separate entity from the clinical exam, it has the potential to complement the exam by offering otherwise unobtainable and clinically relevant anatomic and physiologic real time information to the scanning clinician.
-Many UME programs have successfully incorporated clinical ultrasound into the physical exam training.(cit.41-44) PA programs should consider adding clinical ultrasound into the physical exam training as these two clinical skills greatly complement each other.
+Many UME programs have successfully incorporated clinical ultrasound into the physical exam training.(cit.41-44) Training programs should consider adding clinical ultrasound into the physical exam training as these two clinical skills greatly complement each other.